Attention, sales professionals: Office 365 and LinkedIn saved searches are your friends

 The fact that you’re reading this article already gives you a leg up on the competition.
 The next step: take advantage of these two tips by connecting with your prospects so they’re aware of you, what you do, who you help, how you can help them, and how they can find out more info about the products and services you offer.

 This article is the second in a series about how sales and marketing professionals can leverage LinkedIn to turn cold leads into warm prospects and more clients for their business.
-For Part 1, click here.
+Click the numbers for parts 1, 3, 4, 5, 6 and 7

 Trevor Turnbull is CEO of Vancouver-based Linked Into Leads and founder of the 30 Day Sales Machine online training and support system and the LinkedIn Accelerator Program.
 For more information on how you can leverage LinkedIn for your business, click here.